 3-11 large, leathery eggs

-Terrestrial species known for its defense strategy that involves coiling into a tight ball with head and neck tucked into the middle.
-Wild-caught specimens have greater difficulty adapting to a captive environment, which can result in refusal to feed, and they generally carry internal or external parasites.
+This species known for its defense strategy that involves coiling into a tight ball with head and neck tucked into the middle.

 Sexual maturity is reached at 11-18 months for males, and 20-36 months for females.
 Parental care of the eggs ends once they hatch, and the female leaves the offspring to fend for themselves.